 6 – Task Coach:

-This simple open source to-do manager in our apps like Springpad roundup lets you store personal tasks, lists and notes within different user-defined categories.
-Through this software, you can view your tasks in a tree or list format, and even sort them out by task attributes like due date, budget and subject.
+This simple open source to-do manager in our apps like Springpad round-up lets you store personal tasks, lists, and notes within different user-defined categories.
+Through this software, you can view your tasks in a tree or list format, and even sort them out by task attributes like due date, budget, and subject.
 What’s more, you’ll also be able to endow your files with a plethora of filters that will help you sort your tasks even better.

-The program even supports a host of platforms like Mac OS X, Windows, BSD, Linux and iOS devices.
+The program even supports a host of platforms like Mac OS X, Windows, BSD, Linux, and iOS devices.
 Now while the desktop version is free to download, the iPad, iPod touch and iPhone apps have been priced at just under a dollar each.

 So after glancing at the aforementioned options, have you successfully zeroed in on a Springpad alternative?
-Did you find one companion that will help you pen down your precious thoughts as they creep into your head without prior invitation?
+Did you find one companion that will help you pen down your precious thoughts as they creep into your head without a prior invitation?
 Well, do give them all a try and don’t forget to tell us about your favorite option.